swiftlang/swift-evolution/proposals/NNNN-filepath-in-stdlib.md

   /// Returns true if this path uniquely identifies the location of
   /// a file without reference to an additional starting location.
   ///
-  /// On Unix platforms, absolute paths begin with a `/`.
+  /// On Linux and Darwin, absolute paths begin with `/`.
   ///
   /// On Windows, absolute paths are fully qualified: they begin with
   /// a drive letter followed by `:\` (e.g. `C:\`), or with a UNC,